Inside Eastern Europe's C2 Sprawl: 3,900+ Servers and 302 Providers Mapped (Updated)

 Conclusion

-The findings highlight Eastern Europe as a persistent hub for cybercriminal and advanced threat infrastructure, with a small number of high-tolerance hosting providers disproportionately supporting malicious operations while major regional telecommunications networks frequently serve as unwitting hosts for compromised systems.
+The findings highlight Eastern Europe as a persistent hub for cybercriminal and advanced threat infrastructure, with a small number of high-tolerance hosting providers disproportionately supporting potentially malicious operations while major regional telecommunications networks frequently serve as unwitting hosts for compromised systems.

 For defenders, focusing on high-risk ASNs, hosting providers, and recurring infrastructure patterns offers a more resilient detection strategy than relying solely on rapidly changing IP-based indicators.

-If you want to explore this host-centric view of malicious infrastructure firsthand, you can see how Host Radar works in practice by booking a demo today.
+If you want to explore this host-centric view of potentially malicious infrastructure firsthand, you can see how Host Radar works in practice by booking a demo today.

 Eastern Europe has long served as a reliable foundation for both commodity cybercrime and state-linked threat operations, a region where bulletproof hosting providers, major telecoms, and cloud infrastructure coexist within the same ASN pools.
-Over a three-month window from March 12 to June 12, 2026, we mapped malicious infrastructure across 10 countries in the region, covering Belarus, Bulgaria, the Czech Republic, Hungary, Poland, Moldova, Romania, Russia, Slovakia, and Ukraine.
+Over a three-month window from March 12 to June 12, 2026, we mapped potentially malicious infrastructure across 10 countries in the region, covering Belarus, Bulgaria, the Czech Republic, Hungary, Poland, Moldova, Romania, Russia, Slovakia, and Ukraine.

 Background and Methodology